-- 85. Plaintiffs reasonably relied on Defendants' own claims, warranties, representations, advertisements, and other marketing concerning the particular qualities and benefits of the Contaminated Dog Foods. - 86.
-Plaintiffs also relied upon Defendants' false and/or misleading representations alleged herein, including the websites and/or the Contaminated Dog Foods' labels and packaging in making their purchasing decisions.

-87. Any reasonable consumer would consider the labeling of a product (as well as the other false and/or misleading representations alleged herein) when deciding whether to purchase.
-Here, Plaintiffs relied on the certain of the various specific statements and misrepresentations by Defendants that the Contaminated Dog Foods were natural, fit for human consumption, fit for canine consumption, in compliance with relevant EU regulations and standards, and made from "Biologically Appropriate" and "Fresh Regional Ingredients" consisting entirely of fresh meat, poultry, fish, and vegetables; "feature[ing] unmatched and unique inclusions of meat, naturally providing everything your dog or cat needs to thrive;" and were "guaranteed" to "keep your dog happy, healthy, and strong" with no disclosure of the inclusion of heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements.
+- 96. Plaintiffs reasonably relied on Defendants' own claims, warranties, representations, advertisements, and other marketing concerning the particular qualities and benefits of the Contaminated Dog Foods. - 97.
+Plaintiffs also relied upon Defendants' false and/or misleading representations alleged herein, including the websites and/or the Contaminated Dog Foods' labels and packaging in making their purchasing decisions. - 98.
+Any reasonable consumer would consider the labeling of a product (as well as the other false and/or misleading representations alleged herein) when deciding whether to purchase.
+Here, Plaintiffs relied on the certainty of the various specific statements and misrepresentations by Defendants that the Contaminated Dog Foods were natural, fit for human consumption, fit for canine consumption, in compliance with relevant European Union regulations and standards, and made from "Biologically AppropriateTM" and "Fresh Regional Ingredients" consisting entirely of fresh meat, poultry, fish, and vegetables; "feature[ing] unmatched and unique inclusions of meat, naturally providing everything your dog or cat needs to thrive"; and were "guaranteed" to "keep your dog happy, healthy, and strong" with no disclosure of the inclusion of heavy metals, pentobarbital, toxins, BPA, non-regional and non-fresh ingredients, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements.